Sisters of St. Agnes: Membership

 Catholic women who profess the vows of celibate chastity, poverty, and obedience are known as vowed members.
 Women and men of any religious background who are single, married, or divorced and desire to live out the Congregation's mission without professing the three vows are known as Associates.

 Ministries

 Vowed members are involved in the work of education, health care, social services, community service, church ministry, retreat ministry, prison ministry, spirituality and wellness, and non-profit service.
 The Congregation sponsors Marian University in Fond du Lac, Wisconsin.

+The Congregation sponsored Agnesian HealthCare in Fond du Lac, Wisconsin, until 2018, when it transferred sponsorship of its medical ministries to SSM Health.

+Recognition

+In 2023, the congregation was recognized by Catholic Climate Covenant with a "U.S. Laudato Si' Champions Award" in the "Religious Order" category.